-CLIMATE CHANGE: Trump shocked the world by pulling the United States out of the Paris global warming accord, arguing it would hurt the US economy.
+CLIMATE CHANGE: He shocked the world by pulling the United States out of the Paris global warming accord, arguing it would hurt the US economy.

-DREAMERS: A term for hundreds of thousands of immigrants brought to America illegally as children and until now protected from deportation under the so-called DACA program, which Trump is phasing out.
+DREAMERS: A term for hundreds of thousands of immigrants brought to America illegally as children and until now protected from deportation under the so-called DACA program, which He is phasing out.

-EXCLAMATION POINT: Perhaps Trump’s favorite punctuation mark, often found at the end of his myriad tweets.
+EXCLAMATION POINT: Perhaps his favorite punctuation mark, often found at the end of his myriad tweets.

 FAKE NEWS: How the president describes the output of mainstream media, which he accuses of treating him unfairly by chasing what he considers non-stories — such as, he says, Russia’s alleged interference to help him win election — and not giving him credit when he deserves it.

 GORSUCH: The last name of Neil Gorsuch, the conservative judge that Trump nominated to the US Supreme Court.
 Gorsuch was confirmed by the Senate after a year of political arm-wrestling what many see as one of Trump’s chief victories since taking office.

 HEALTH CARE: A central plank of Trump’s campaign was repealing Barack Obama’s signature health care law that gave coverage to millions of Americans who lacked it.
 Trump largely watched from the sidelines, albeit loudly, as his divided Republican Party tried repeatedly — and failed — to come up with an alternative.